Training and Certification Courses for National Certification

 - Model Specialisation behaviors and presence.

-- Review healthcare diversity and proficient professional communications.
+- Review healthcare diversity and proficient Health Professional communications.

 - Explain risk management and policies and etiquette intended to prevent medicolegal problems.

-- Checklist the reasons behind anxiety and stress in the workplace and explain the coping techniques helpful in dealing with professional stress.
+- Checklist the reasons behind anxiety and stress in the workplace and explain the coping techniques helpful in dealing with Health Professional stress.

 - standard prefixes